EU must be ready to impose sanctions on Ukraine: Czech minister

-BRUSSELS (Reuters) - The European Union must be ready to impose sanctions on Ukraine if it persists in using violence against protesters, the Czech foreign minister said on Monday as he warned against Soviet-style authoritarianism.
+BRUSSELS (Reuters) - The European Union must be ready to impose sanctions on Ukraine if the government persists in using violence against protesters, the foreign minister of the Czech Republic said on Monday as he warned against Soviet-style authoritarianism.

 Speaking ahead of a meeting of EU foreign ministers in Brussels, where Ukraine is to be discussed, Lubomir Zaoralek said it was unacceptable to see human rights being blatantly violated on the borders of the European Union.

-Protesters, now in their third month of street action against President Viktor Yanukovich, blame security forces for abductions, attacks on protesters and torching of their cars.

-Protest organizer Dmytro Bulatov says he was kidnapped, tortured and held for a week by unknown assailants.
-After his release on January 29, he flew to Lithuania for medical treatment.

 “It’s something totally unacceptable, this violence and the role of the authorities in intimidation.
-It’s something that is very close to our experience in the socialist past,” Zaoralek told Reuters.
+It’s something that is very close to our experience in the socialist past,” Zaoralek told Reuters in his first interview with foreign media since being appointed at the end of January.

 “I am absolutely convinced that if there is an escalation of violence, I see no chance to avoid sanctions.
 The EU must use all tools at our disposal,” he said.